|hidden costs in print despatch

 Well and truly gone are the days when film is sent from the prepress house to publishers.
 Instead today there are a number of services in Australia that allow the digital transmission of the files from agency, design house and studio to the publisher in a format ready for printing.
 These services include: 1.
 Quickcut 2.
 Digital Ads3.
 Websend

 The advantages of digital delivery

+The digital revolution has had a significant and positive impact on print production, lowering costs and increasing creative options. eg. to send an A3 size ad by Quickcut costs just $50 at 4 cents per sq cm.
 The digital despatch systems provide a cost effective, fast transmission with built in checking systems to ensure that the files sent to the publisher are set to the correct specifications.
 If files are outside the publishers specifications they are usually rejected and sent back to the originator for adjustment and re-submission.

 Preparing the file for despatchOnce the layout and copy are approved and the final electronic artwork is signed off there is an additional stage undertaken before the artwork is despatched.
 This process is required to make the ad press ready and involves applying the publishers specifications to the file including:

 1. Overall ad size, as column widths vary from newspaper to newspaper 2.
 Text, ensuring all is within the trim area 3.
 Screen and dot size, correctly applied to all continuous tone images such as photographs 4.
 Ink weights, are set to avoid show through 5.
 Colour separations, Black, Cyan, Magenta and Yellow are undertaken on all colour elements On any single ad, depending on the complexity including number of elements and size, this can take up to an hour per page at $150 or more per hour.
 Therefore, there could be a fee of $100 – $200 per advertisement.

+One ad, multiple publications If the one ad is appearing in a national campaign, there can be up to 240 titles with up to 70 size variations.
+Therefore the agency could charge 70 times $200 or $14,000 for file preparation.
+Now remember, this is one ad, so as an advertiser you have approved one version of electronic art.
+But 70 slightly different sizes of material will be produced and dispatched to 240 different publishers for a National campaign.
 Naturally, there is a more cost effective way of doing this.
 While the agency will take the cost of preparing one file and multiply this by the number of versions, instead they could prepare a master file and make the 70 rescales from this master file.

 In this case it would be an hour to make the master file and then as little as 10 or 15 minutes to prepare each of the other 69 files.
 This equates to $200 for the master file preparation and 10 hours for the other 69, totalling $2200, significantly less than the original $14,000 quote.